xyzzy/smile/README.md

 	 * If high bit of hash is set then the low byte is the next byte.
 	 * Increment %bx to shift the hash one byte leaving the desired output byte behind
 	 *
-	 * Trick by using a byte instead of word increment is, that the hash will inherit half the run-time information.
+	 * Trick by using a byte instead of word increment is that the hash will inherit half the run-time
-	 * This inheritance influences the outcome of the generator that can attain the next output value in a single cycle.
+	 * information.
+This inheritance influences the outcome of the generator that can (with a
+	 * carefully chosen multiplier) attain the next output value in a single cycle.
+The encoder can use
-	 * The encoder can use this knowledge to craft a lookahead, finding the shortest path to a specific state.
+	 * this knowledge to craft a lookahead, finding the shortest path to a specific state.
 	 */

 	jns	L2				//* is it cmd:byteReady   **/	if (*pHash & BYTEREADY)